(Last Updated on : 26/07/2019)

-present the harmony of tradition and modernity.
+present the harmony of tradition and modernity of the state.
 The contemporary society is reflected by the dressing sense of the people of Karnataka.
 Sarees are the traditional dress of Karnataka women.
-There is not much variation in men's attire in Karnataka but a strict dressing code is followed set down by the elders.
+There is not much variation in men's attire in Karnataka but a strict dressing code is followed keeping the traditions of the state in mind.

-Saree is usually worn by the Karnataka females.
-It consists of regal silk sarees, which happen to be the traditional costumes of this place.
-Karnataka is the silk hub of the country.
-Karnataka silk has a wide spectrum.
+Saree is usually worn by the females of Karnataka.
+It consists of regal silk sarees, which happen to be the traditional dress of this place.
+Karnataka is the silk hub of the country and the silk has a wide spectrum.
 It has abundant variety, namely, smooth silks, sleek chiffons, and gorgeous brocades.
 These sarees not only decorate women in the state, but also establish its sway in other parts of the country and in foreign nations.
 Indeed, Bengaluru

-are the epicentres of silk-industries in South India.
-The marvellous shine, the super quality thread and the interweaving of gold threads in exclusive creations, attribute to the profound popularity of the sari as the favourite costume.
+are the epicenters of silk-industries in South India.
+The quality thread and the interweaving of gold threads in exclusive creations, attribute to the profound popularity of the sari as the favourite costume.

 The Kanjeevaram or Kanchipurram silks, of Kanchipuram

-, dazzle the eye with the rich texture, mind-blowing colours, and fabulous designs.
+in Karnataka, are one of the most popular types of sarees with its rich texture, vibrant colours and fabulous designs.
 The Kanchipuram Silk Saree is a hand-woven creation.
 The silk yarn is dyed to bring the desired colour and afterwards Jari is interleaved into the yarn.
 Pure Jari is a silk thread, intertwined with a thin silver wire and then gilded with pure gold.
 The Jari adds the element of shimmer in the yarn.
-The technique of Kanchipuram-making calls for Sarees the conjunction of three threads to concertedly make the silk thread used for weaving.
+The technique of making Kanchipuram is called the conjunction of three threads.
 This gives the sari a durable quality.
-Hence, the outstanding Kanchipuram sarees usually turn out to be the bridal costume of Karnataka.
+Hence, the Kanchipuram sarees usually turn out to be the bridal costume of Karnataka.

-, and Raw Silk saris can satisfy the aesthetically aware population of Karnataka.
-Sarees with this impressive variety is thus the traditional costume of Karnataka.
-The Kornadu sarees are fascinating in their fusion-display of cotton and silk.
+and Raw Silk sarees are the other varieties of women attire in Karnataka.
+Kornadu sarees are a fusion-display of cotton and silk.
 The saris are woven in a blue cotton yarn together with a silk yarn in other multiple shades.
-The motifs in the sarees are varied and the body of the sari either bestowed with checks or stripes.
-These sarees are used as daily comfort wears.
+The motifs in the sarees are varied and the body of the sari is either bestowed with checks or stripes.
+These sarees are used as daily comfort wear.

-The main dress of the men is a 'lungi' which is worn below the waist beneath a shirt.
-A 'angavastram', a silk
+The main Traditional Dress of the men of Karnataka is 'Panche' which is worn below the waist beneath a shirt.
+It is also known as Lungi